guillermooo/sublime-undocs/source/file_management/file_navigation.rst

 Projects and the sidebar are closely related.
 It's important to note
-that there's always an active project, whether it's explicit or implicit.
+that there's always an active project;
+if you haven't opened a project file, an anonymous project will be used instead.

 The sidebar provides basic file management operations through its context menu.